Kyle Tucker Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.
+- The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks 12th in the league.

-- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.98).
+- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.98).

-- Severino (4-8) takes the mound for the Yankees in his 17th start of the season.
-He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.
+- King gets the start for the Yankees, his fourth of the season.
+He is 3-5 with a 2.96 ERA and 87 strikeouts through 73 2/3 innings pitched.

-- In his last time out on Monday, the right-hander threw seven scoreless innings against the Detroit Tigers while surrendering five hits.
+- The righty's most recent time out was on Tuesday against the Detroit Tigers, when he tossed four scoreless innings while giving up three hits.

-- The 29-year-old has put together a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to opposing hitters.
+- The 28-year-old has put up an ERA of 2.96, with 10.7 strikeouts per nine innings, in 43 games this season.
+Opposing hitters have a .217 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.